 What is the temperature inside ICEHOTEL Sweden?

 The temperature inside ICEHOTEL Sweden varies depending on the time of year.
 In the winter months, it can get as low as -5 degrees Celsius (23 Fahrenheit).
-In the summer months, the temperature is a bit warmer, but still chilly at around 10 degrees Celsius (50 Fahrenheit).
+In the summer, the temperature is slightly warmer but still chilly at around 10 degrees Celsius (50 Fahrenheit).

 What should I wear to sleep in ICEHOTEL Sweden?